-China seems like an unlikely starting point for Ripiena, but it’s where Verona-native Nicolo’ Campagnari and Brisbane’s Anita Schenk first met.
-At the time, Campagnari was working in finance and Schenk was an exchange student.
+China seems like an unlikely starting point for Ripiena, but it’s where Verona-native Nicolo’ Campagnari and Brisbane’s Anita Schenk (now Campagnari) first met.
+At the time, Campagnari was working in finance and Anita was an exchange student.
 In 2018 the pair opened Brisbane’s first pasta laboratory, in Fortitude Valley.

 Ripiena took over a street-level tenancy of the Alpha Mosaic building on the corner of Ann and East streets.
-Campagnari and Schenk completely fitted it out themselves, installing reclaimed timber benches, white tiles, and a giant neon tortellino to the back wall of small space.
+The Campagnaris completely fitted it out themselves, installing reclaimed timber benches, white tiles, and a giant neon tortellino to the back wall of small space.

 Despite the neon, your focus is drawn to the open kitchen where Campagnari makes pasta on a big pine-wood table with an Imperia pasta machine, and rare tools such as a chitarra (used to make spaghetti).
 For his pasta, Campagnari either uses a soft Italian wheat Tipo 00 flour, or a combination of Italian and Canadian grains.
 Eggs come from Roseberry Creek in New South Wales.